suzcho123/alex-online-shopping-assistant/README.md

-# Alex online shopping assistant bot
+# FashionFindr online shopping assistant bot

-Alex is an AI-powered online shopping assistant built with Streamlit that helps users discover relevant products from a curated dress catalog.
+FashionFindr is an AI-powered online shopping assistant built with Streamlit that helps users discover relevant products from a curated dress catalog.
 The assistant is strictly constrained to the provided catalog, ensuring accurate, reliable, and hallucination-free responses.

 This project showcases prompt engineering, catalog-based retrieval, and the development of an interactive LLM-powered web application.